Resources

 See Rhapsody Axon in Action

-Hear directly from University of Rochester Medical Center about how their team is using Rhapsody Axon, the integration agent embedded in Rhapsody and Corepoint, to simplify complex integration work, accelerate testing preparation, and reduce manual effort.
+Watch this on-demand webinar to hear directly from University of Rochester Medicine about how their team is using Rhapsody Axon, the integration agent embedded in Rhapsody and Corepoint, to simplify complex integration work, accelerate testing preparation, and reduce manual effort.

-Rhapsody experts will also give a live demonstration of Rhapsody Axon.
-You’ll see how teams can use Axon to troubleshoot issues, find answers faster, improve code, and accelerate integration work across FHIR, HL7v2, and APIs.
+You’ll also see a demonstration of Rhapsody Axon in action, including how teams can troubleshoot issues, find answers faster, improve code, and accelerate integration work across FHIR, HL7 v2, and APIs.

-We’ll also explore why AI is becoming a critical capability for healthcare interoperability teams, and what organizations can do now to prepare for the next wave of agentic AI.
+Learn why AI is becoming a critical capability for healthcare interoperability teams and what organizations can do today to prepare for the next wave of agentic AI.

-• How University of Rochester Medical Center is using Axon to support integration work
+• How University of Rochester Medicine is using Axon to support integration work

 • What an integration agent is and why it matters for healthcare interoperability